 The surgery takes about 3 to 5 hours.
 After surgery, you may have a drain near the incisions to remove excess fluid.
 The drain will be taken out in 1 or 2 days.
 You will probably be able to go home 1 to 2 hours after surgery.
 But you may have to stay overnight in the hospital or surgery center.

 Your face will be bandaged after the surgery.
 The dressings are usually removed 1 to 2 days later.
 If a drainage tube has been placed (usually behind the ear), it will also be removed 1 to 2 days after the surgery.
-Your doctor will remove your stitches in 5 to 10 days.
+If your doctor closed your incisions with staples or removable stitches, they will be taken out in 5 to 10 days.

 Your doctor may prescribe medicines to relieve pain after the surgery.
 Expect your face to be swollen and bruised.
-Cold compresses can help relieve these side effects.
 Your doctor may instruct you to keep your head elevated and still as much as possible.

 Most people can return to their normal activities 2 to 3 weeks after a face-lift.